 A few years later, I became a District Superintendent and thought that I didn't have to be accountable in that way anymore.
 The Lord challenged me and asked me why I thought a DS didn't need to be accountable!
-I began a blog, where I began posting my journal entries in 2011.
+I began a blog, "Reflecting the Image" where I began posting my journal entries in 2011.
 I have now posted over 2300 entries from what I have learned in the Word.
 This has changed my life.
 The people in the Bible have become real to me, as has the world of the Bible.

-"Reflecting the Image"
+"Reflecting the Image" by Carla Sunberg